 The Yourambulla Range was populated in ancient times by the Adnyamantha people.
 They are responsible for a series of well-preserved cave paintings at the southern end of the range, about 6 kilometres south of the Heysen Trail.

 I could have ogled that sweeping view for hours, but the sun had already begun to dip and I still had several kilometres of dense bushland to navigate.
 I packed up my camera equipment, threw my bulky bag over my shoulders and renewed my assault on the scrub-filled range.

 The trail markers had become increasingly difficult to spot as they scattered themselves amongst the unruly terrain.
 I was so focused on chewing through quick kilometres that I’d forgotten to scan for the correct direction.
 I mean, how can you get lost on a straight range, right?

-The trail markers were becoming increasingly difficult to locate as they scattered themselves amongst the unruly terrain.
-I was so entirely focused on chewing through the kilometres that I’d forgotten to scan for these often hidden markers.
-After an hour of bush hacking, I reached a clearing and quickly realised I had wandered off track.
-I knew the trail continued down the east side of the range and onto the dirt road; I had somehow wafted over to a separate westerly ridge.
+After an hour of bush bashing, I reached a clearing and immediately realised I had calamitously wandered off track.
+I knew the trail continued down the east side of the range and onto a dirt road; I had somehow wafted over to a separate westerly ridge.

-By the time I found my way back to the trail, the sun was well and truly nesting on the golden skyline and I was still half a day’s walk from my intended campsite.
+By the time I found my way back to the trail, the sun was nesting on the horizon and I still had half a day’s walk before I reached my intended campsite.
 Due to the weight of my replenished rucksack and the energy burned from hacking through condensed scrub, I was exhausted.
-Fortunately, another site, Mt Elm School Shelter was only a few kilometres up the track, so I reluctantly decided to shorten Day 7 and increase Day 8 to a daunting 35 kilometres.
+Fortunately, another site, Mt Elm School Shelter, was only a few kilometres up the track.
+I reluctantly decided to shorten Day 7 and increase Day 8 to a daunting 35 kilometres.